domcloud/domcloud/docs/deployment/php.md

 3. `/web/login`: Resolves to `/public_html/index.php` and loads the landing page at `/web/login` (404 error).
 4. `/uploads/image.png`: Resolves to `/public_app/storage/app/public/image.png` and loads the image (if exist).

-You can read more about putting Laravel in subfolder using NginX in this [StackOverflow answer](https://stackoverflow.com/a/62965174/3908409).
+You can read more about putting Laravel in subfolder using NGINX in this [StackOverflow answer](https://stackoverflow.com/a/62965174/3908409).

 ## PHP environment setup